September 1, 2017

 "Despite the fact that health care was founded on ethical notions of informed consent and free choice, federal AOUM programs are inherently coercive, withholding information needed to make informed choices and promoting questionable, inaccurate, and stigmatizing opinions," study authors said.

-The study was accompanied by a position paper from the Society for Adolescent Health and Medicine, which.
-The Society asserts that adolescents have the right to accurate and complete information.
-The paper and lists nine recommendations, including providing comprehensive information about sexual health to young people and abandoning the AOUM approach to teen health policy altogether.
+The study was accompanied by a position paper from the Society for Adolescent Health and Medicine, which asserts that adolescents have the right to accurate and complete information.
+The paper lists nine recommendations, including providing comprehensive information about sexual health to young people and abandoning the AOUM approach to teen health policy altogether.

 Currently, the U.S. funds such programs domestically at $85 million per year, a related press release noted.
 AOUM restrictions were also placed on funding for HIV prevention abroad, although these limitations were lifted in 2008.Related: This Week in HIV Research: Average Time Between Diagnosis and Linkage to Care